atmoswing/atmoswing-user-manual/docs/getting-started/parameters-file.rst

 * ``<weight>``: Weight to give to the predictor when averaging the different criteria values from the different predictors of a level of analogy (ex: 0.6).
 Optional: if not provided, an equal weight is given to all predictors.
 * ``<spatial_window>``: The spatial window on which the predictor variable is compared by means on the criterion.
 The window is defined by its minimum X (``<x_min>``) and Y (``<y_min>``) coordinates, the number of points in the direction of higher values (``<x_points_nb>`` and ``<y_points_nb>``) and the desired resolution (``<x_step>`` and ``<y_step>``).

 When using an elaborated predictor, the data must go through a preprocessing routine.
-In this case, the structure is a bit different and can look like this:
+In this case, the structure is a bit different and can look like this (several predictors can also be defined one after the other):

 .. code-block:: xml